 “It is true that a lot of people with variable rate credit cards could get into trouble if rates adjust upward and they cannot make substantial changes in other areas of their budget,” said McClary.
 “It is really a matter of planning ahead and looking at the terms of credit cards when accounts are opened.
 Think about what that might look like if rates rise and give yourself a financial range to operate within.”

 Higher interest rates are not all bad news, however.

 Savers who park their emergency fund money in a bank or credit union, or purchase money market funds and Certificates of Deposit (CDs), may well see a nominal bump in their yield.

-With average savings accounts paying less than 1 percent, however, don’t expect a single interest rate hike (or three) to make you rich over night, he said.
-(Learn more: The value of a sound financial strategy)
+With average savings accounts paying less than 1 percent, however, don’t expect a single interest rate hike (or nine) to make you rich over night, he said.

 Be aware, too, that banks may also not raise their yield on savings accounts immediately after a Federal Reserve rate hike, or at all, said Golden.

 In a rising interest rate environment, consumers should consider the impact that higher rates may have on their existing loans, new debt they plan to incur, and their personal savings.
 But they need, and should not, hit the panic button, said McClary.

 “It always makes sense to look in front of you and not make decisions based on assumptions which are nearly impossible to predict,” said McClary.
 “It is far better to pay attention to your lifestyle, how you are using credit, and how much you are saving than to get too focused on which direction interest rates are heading.”

 This article was originally published in March, 2017.
 It has been updated.